Failpfailp/BOT-MUSIC-/README.md

 # Information

-- A Advanced Music Bot With Filters & Other Cool Stuff ;)
+A Advanced Music Bot With Filters & Other Cool Stuff ;)

+- Filters (Nightcore, Bassboost, Flanger, Etc)
+- Easy To Use & Manage

 ### Setup

-- Make Sure To Install Node.js And After Downloading / Exporting Project, Please Install All Packages (Do: **npm i** To Install All)
+- Download / Export This Repository & Make Sure To Install [Node.js](https://nodejs.org/en/) & [Visual Studio Code (Only If You Don't Have Any Code Editor)](https://code.visualstudio.com/)
+- Open Project In Visual Studio Code (Editor) & To Open Console / Terminal - **Ctrl + A**
+- In Your Project Terminal / Console Type This - **npm i**
+- And Wait For Them (Packages) To Install...

-- Please Go To Config.js & Fill Information & Start The Bot (**node .**) :D
+- After Installing Done, Go To Config.js And
+- Fill Information & After That Type This In Your Terminal / Console - **_node ._** Or **_node index.js_**
+- When Bot Is Ready, You Will See A Message In Console
+- Enjoy <3

 ### Problems